Ubaidullahqureshi/Problem/problem.md

-	// This Program is not works there is some
+	// This Program is not works there is some logical error.

 	#include<iostream>			// Header File